War of the Renderings: Toll Bros. & Carroll Gardens Fight It Out [Curbed]

 impacts, proposed methodologies and assessments will also be discussed.

-representatives of the involved and interested agencies, public officials and community boards regarding methodologies and issues to be addressed in the draft environmental impact statement.
+6) Following the presentation, the lead agency will receive comments from the representatives of the involved and interested agencies, public officials and community boards regarding methodologies and issues to be addressed in the draft environmental impact statement.

-and approval by the lead agency, in this case the Environmental Assessment & Review Division.
+7) All requests for additional information and/or technical memoranda are subject to review and approval by the lead agency, in this case the Environmental Assessment & Review Division.

 8) After the conclusion of the discussions with the interested/involved agencies, public